 Doptelet and Mulpleta are both FDA-approved to treat thrombocytopenia (low platelet count) in adults with chronic (long-term) liver disease.
 They are both used to increase platelet counts before medical or dental procedures.

 Doptelet is also FDA-approved to treat chronic immune thrombocytopenia (ITP).
 With this autoimmune disease, your immune system mistakenly causes your spleen to destroy platelets.
-Doptelet is used to increase your platelet count when other treatments haven’t worked well enough for you.
+Doptelet is used to increase your platelet count when other treatments haven’t worked well enough for this condition.

 Drug forms and administration